ajyounguk/bme280-temperature-logger/README.md

 - `/src`: Contains modules for MQTT, Mongo, MetOffice, sensor, and logging logic.
 - `/config`: Example configuration file.
 - `/screenshots`: Screenshots and illustrations.
-- `/test`: Test apps for MetOffice and sensor functionality in isolation.
-Both require entries in the config file.
+- `/test`: A couple of simple test apps for sensor functionality in isolation (python and nodejs)

+#### Note on Pi Zero (Unsupported)
+The LTS version of node is not officially supported on the Pi Zero (32 bit ARMv6) architecture.
+I could not get the sensor libraries working even with a unnoficial LTS version of Node installed. (see a guide from [Sebastian Mandrean here](https://gist.github.com/mandrean/71f2cbf707025a5983c0fc04d78f3e9a) if you want to try.

+This code has been tested on a ARMv8 64-bit Raspberry Pi 3 Model B Rev 1.2.

 #### Installation